andsens/docopt.sh/README.rst

-Taglines:
+# docopt.sh

-Bash argument parser
+A bash argument parser generator

-Bash argument parser generator
+Early alpha, do not use